Fix: Application made too many requests (Error 0x80860010)

 Resetting Microsoft Store Cache

-4. Open the Advanced settings by clicking on Advanced options under Microsoft Store.
+4. Click Advanced options under Microsoft Store.

 Opening Microsoft Store Advanced options